The Coleman correspondence at the free fermion point: The sine-Gordon model: the partition and correlation functions

 In preparation of the proof, one readily checks that since we are dealing with Gaussian random variables and bounded random variables, for any $\epsilon,m>0$ and $\Lambda\subset\R^2$ compact, the function

 is analytic in some neighborhood of the origin (which may a priori depend on $\epsilon,m,\Lambda$) and the correlation function of interest is obtained from it by differentiating once with respect to each $\mu_{k},\nu_{j},\eta_{j'}$, and then setting these parameters to zero.
 Our goal is to prove that (after suitable renormalization) this function is actually analytic in a larger domain, that does not depend on $\epsilon,m$, and that it converges uniformly in the relevant parameters.
 The limiting function will then automatically be analytic in the given domain, and also the relevant derivatives will converge.
 In particular, as we will eventually see, this will imply the convergence of the correlation functions, and that they are also analytic in $z$.

+We begin by applying the Girsanov--Cameron--Martin theorem in a similar way as in Lemma~\ref{le:GFFmixed}.
+We now need the following version for Gaussian fields on $\R^2$: Let $\varphi$ be a smooth Gaussian field on $\R^2$ and let $Y$ be a Gaussian random variable measurable with respect to $(\varphi(x))_{x\in\R^d}$.
+Then

-We begin by noting that Girsanov's theorem implies that for real $z$ (the application for complex arguments in the exponential below is justified as in the proof of Lemma~\ref{le:GFFmixed})
+where $\E(\varphi Y)$ stands for the function $x\mapsto \E(\varphi(x)Y)$; see, e.g., \cite[Theorem~2.8]{MR2244975} for a more general setting.
+This implies that for real $z$ (the application for complex arguments in the exponential below is justified as in the proof of Lemma~\ref{le:GFFmixed})

 where we have introduced the notation (recall $\xi=(x,\sigma)$)

 In terms of the renormalized partition function \eqref{e:rpf}, we may write \eqref{e:girsanov1} as